VFSPG/JavaScript/README.md

 #In the level editor:

-- still can't add new objects... sorry i forgot to do that
-- you can change the userId anytime and mess everything up
-- if you go beyond the editor space you can still drag the objects and lose them forever
 - you can't delete levels
 - the server is working syncronimusly (thats how you write that?) anyways thats bad
 - if you put the same name as other level it will overwrite it